 - Now you will see all dashboards provided by OxCERT to the collegiate University.
 There are several dashboards related to vulnerability scanning:

 - Vulnerability (the main dashboard to explore a single scan)

 - Vulnerability - Small Screen (optimised for smaller displays)

 - Vulnerability over time (time based analysis of vulnerability scanning results)

-SAVANT is still under active development and we regard them as a public beta.
-We encourage you to provide any feedback and suggestions – it would be of great help!
+SAVANT is still under active development and we regard it as a public beta.
+We encourage you to provide any feedback and suggestions to the OxCERT team via email firstname.lastname@example.org.

 How to access the PDF and HTML reports

 Once the scans have run, we collect three separate reports:

 - An executive summary, which lists for each host all plugins that identified at least one vulnerability.
 These are sorted in order of severity (High, Medium, Low and Informational).
 Vulnerabilities are colour coded and have CVSS scores (values in the range 0 to 10).